ministryofjustice/mkdocs-tech-docs-template/docs/setup/customise.md

 ### Top bar navigation

-Top bar navigation tabs are disabled by default.
-To enable them, update `mkdocs.yml` with the following:
+Top bar navigation tabs do not display by default.
+To display them, update `mkdocs.yml` with the following:
 ```
 theme:
     features: